bobbae/gcp/challenges/tennis-rain/README.md

 not have to code anything.
 You can simply write down what you think in text.
 This is a quick challenge.
 You should only spend maybe five minutes thinking about it.

+## This is not a coding challenge

+If you are looking for a coding challenge to submit for review, please look under another sub directory.
+This challenge is for a possible discussion topic during subsequent interviews.
+It is something you spend five minutes to think about.
+We provide this challenge here so that we can save time during the interview.

 ## Steps

 * Consider the following description: